 Gareth had always imagined that, being well-educated and reasonably clever, he’d react rationally in emergencies.
 He hated stories where the hero froze at a crucial moment.
 He hadn’t understood then the paralyzing effects of fear, the powerlessness that chilled your bones, that whistled through your blood with every beat of your heart.
 He understood it now, as the man’s knife danced along the back of his neck.

 “Call for help and my brother will cut your throat faster than you can piss yourself.”

-Before Gareth could feel a fresh wave of fear at that, the brother with the knife held both of Gareth’s arms behind his back, and the vendor slammed his knee into Gareth’s groin.
+Before Gareth could feel a fresh wave of fear at that, the brother behind him held both of Gareth’s arms behind his back and the vendor slammed his knee into Gareth’s groin.
 Gareth grunted, the air leaving his lungs in a staccato burst, and he fell to the ground, barely registering the pain of his knees hitting the hard dirt.